-- Is a federally-recognized American Indian/Alaska Native and has been properly registered at a tribal or IHS facility and, - Resides in a contract health service delivery area (selected counties), and had a valid/documented encounter, i.e. ambulatory patient care at an IHS or tribal facility, Contract Health Service (CHS) (ambulatory or inpatient) encounter, direct inpatient stay at an IHS or tribal facility, or, had a dental visit within a certain three year period (usually at the end of the fiscal year, e.g. FY 2012 Headquarters User Population were active between 10/1/09-9/30/12).
+- Is a federally-recognized American Indian/Alaska Native and has been properly registered at a tribal or IHS facility and, - Resides in a purchased referred care delivery area (selected counties), and had a valid/documented encounter, i.e. ambulatory patient care at an IHS or tribal facility, Purchased Referred Care (PRC) (ambulatory or inpatient) encounter, direct inpatient stay at an IHS or tribal facility, or, had a dental visit within a certain three year period (usually at the end of the fiscal year, e.g. FY 2012 Headquarters User Population were active between 10/1/09-9/30/12).